saibotsivad/signed-tar-npm/README.md

 the manifest.

 Following this is a list of *all* files inside the tar archive, except the two manifest files.
-The property is the *SHA-256* hash of the *file*, and the value is the file name.
+The "property" is the *SHA-256* hash of the *file*, and the "value" is the file name.

 File naming restrictions: